 You would select this when you’re selling a product that isn’t sold in any other WooCommerce inventory variations.

 For example, if you’re a fashion designer and you sell a salsa dress in only one color and size.
-You’ll just need your products information and marketing materials to upload the dress individually as a simple product.
+You’ll just need your product information and marketing materials to upload the dress individually as a simple product.

+This is where you make a type of product that comes in different WooCommerce inventory variations.
 For example, you finally realize that selling that salsa dress in only one size and color isn’t the best business strategy, so you decide to up your game and include different versions.

 Using the variable product function saves you from having to enter each product variant separately.

+This option is for products that you’re taking a commission on by displaying on your site.
+But why would you do this?
 Well, perhaps you support artists by helping them learn how to make woolen shirts, but instead of selling them yourself, you take a commission on what the artist sells.

 By making an affiliate product, it’ll open the point of sales externally to where the artist sells that product.

+However, it should be mentioned that if you group items, customers will also have the choice to purchase items individually.
 So, if several items of clothing are grouped together to make an outfit, a customer is able to pick and choose what they like from that outfit.

-Whilst you’re setting up your products, or after you have finished, you can go ahead and set your reorder points (on the WooCommerce inventory management system it’s referred to as “Low Product Threshold”).
+While setting up your products, or after you have finished, you can go ahead and set your reorder points (on the WooCommerce inventory management system, it’s referred to as a Low product threshold.

 Cross-sells — Products will be suggested to the customer when they’re in the cart

+Under Products, go to attributes to save your WooCommerce inventory variations.
 For example, if your products come in different colors, you can save these WooCommerce inventory variations as: